China steps up supervision of overseas-listed firms after Didi IPO drama

 Several big U.S.-listed Chinese companies, however, including internet giants Alibaba and Baidu, have issued shares in Hong Kong in the past two years.

-Reporting by Colin Qian, Judy Hua, Kevin Yao, Yilei Sun, Tony Munroe and Scott Murdoch; Editing by Carmel Crimmins, Louise Heavens and Andrew Heavens
+Reporting by Colin Qian, Judy Hua, Kevin Yao, Yilei Sun, Tony Munroe, Scott Murdoch and Aaron Saldanha; Editing by Carmel Crimmins, Louise Heavens and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.